subsecondtdd/subsecondtdd.org/Intro.md

 * virtual browser + memory
 * browser + http + database

-By running them roughly in order of fastest to slowest, each modes guides you through the development of a change to a single "layer" of the system under test:
+By running through the modes roughly in order of fastest to slowest, each mode guides the developer through the development of a change to a single layer of the system under test:

-1. Adding behaviour in the model passes 'memory' mode tests
+1. Adding behaviour in the domain model passes 'memory' tests
-2. Implementing changes in the database passes 'database' mode tests
+2. Implementing changes in the database passes 'database' tests
-3. Implementing web app handlers passes 'http + memory'  mode tests
+3. Implementing web app handlers passes 'http + memory'  tests
-4. Client-side JavaScript passes 'virtual browser + memory' mode tests
+4. Adding client-side JavaScript passes 'virtual browser + memory' tests
-5. The 'browser + http + database' mode tests pass without any changes.
+5. The 'browser + http + database' tests pass without any changes.

 Every time your tests get slow, you make them fast again.